Yathin87/Peace-of-Mind/README.md

 Start your day with a clean dashboard.
 Your weekly progress ring displays your momentum, while incomplete tasks from yesterday have automatically rolled over into today's focus list.

 ### 2️⃣ Expressive Input
-Type or speak your thoughts into the single input field using natural phrasing or browser voice recognition.
+Type your thoughts into the single input field using natural phrasing or browser voice recognition.
 No multi-click forms required.

 ### 3️⃣ Smart Categorization & Goal Mapping
 Tasks are instantly sorted into core life pillars: